nav

 4. Accreditation Evaluation Guidelines shall be reviewed and ratified by the respective Accreditation Council.

-5. Accreditation Committees (EAC, CAC, ETAC), Planning Committee, International Committee, Engineering Education Research Center, and Administrative Department may collaborate in proposing accreditation criteria or accreditation evaluation guidelines.
-Academic Societies may advise on Program Criteria in its respective field of specialization.
+5. The Accreditation Criteria Committee, Accreditation Councils (EAC, CAC, ETAC), Planning Committee, Glocal Committee, Engineering Education Research Center, and Administrative Department may collaborate in proposing accreditation criteria or accreditation evaluation guidelines.
+Academic Societies may advise on Program Criteria in their respective fields of specialization.

 6. Accreditation criteria shall be reviewed every 5 years and amended if needed.

-7. When establishing or amending accreditation criteria, the proposed draft shall be posted at the ABEEK website for 15 days to solicit opinions.
+7. When establishing or amending accreditation criteria, the proposed draft shall be posted on the ABEEK website for 30 days to solicit opinions.

 8. The new accreditation criteria shall be noticed one year prior to the date it takes effect.